tess-ss/writeups/why-are-you-getting-indexed-by-crawlers.md

 ## Example

 The endpoint, https://subdomain.example.com/1122.pdf/?access_token=jwt, serves as an illustration of the potential for information exposure.
 This endpoint is a billing invoice that can be downloaded in PDF format by the user.
 The probability of this endpoint being scanned and crawled ranges from 80-90%.
 This increases the likelihood of caching or spidering by indexing sites, leading to the potential storage of the confidential PDF.
+The following subdomain serving this content should have a strict `/robots.txt` on  https://subdomain.example.com/robots.txt and should be restricted for crawling/ spidering from Indexing sites.
+Please make sure you have a strict Indexing policy on robots.txt file which is honored by web crawlers.
+If you are still getting Indexed please follow the mentioned steps below to eliminate this risk.

 ## Keeping Confidential Content Safe: Configuring Subdomains Robots.txt File